5 Minute Read

 Have you ever heard the one about the billionaire who lives in a modest home?

-Sure, for most people, living in an $850,000 home is a pipe dream.
-But if you think about a house like that being occupied by the second richest man in the world . . . it’s pretty surprising, isn’t it?
+I talk with a lot of people and let’s be real—living in an $850,000 home is a pipe dream for most of us.
+I get that.
+But if you think about a house like that being home to the third richest man in the world, it’s kind of amazing, right?

-So what can you learn from these millionaires (and even billionaires like Warren Buffett) who don’t live the stereotypical life of a millionaire?
+And what other surprising things can you and I learn from millionaires (and even billionaires like Buffett) who don’t live the average millionaire life?

 1. They’re avid readers.